-Framingham State University is a good decision for students pursuing a General Agriculture degree.
-Framingham, Massachusetts is an ideal location for individuals who enjoy the fast-paced city life.
+University of Connecticut is a good decision for students pursuing a General Agriculture degree.
+The area of Storrs, Connecticut, is wonderful for students who favor a quieter, suburban place.

 It's hard to beat University of Vermont if you want to pursue General Agriculture as a major.
-Graduates from the General Agriculture program at University of Vermont earn 3.3% more than the standard college grad in this field.
 The setting in an important urban center is great for students seeking ample opportunities for networking, adventure, and exploration.

 University of Vermont's rate of student loan default of 3.2% is far below the national average of 7.0%.
 This school's reasonable net price is quite appealing to cost-conscious applicants.
 The scorecard can give you a great review of UVM.